n-mounier/bGWAS/README.md

     creates a Manhattan Plot from an object of class *bGWAS*

   - **`extract_MRcoeffs_bGWAS()`**
-    returns multivariate MR coefficients (1 estimate using all chromosomes + 22 estimates with 1 chromosome masked) from an object of class *bGWAS*
+    returns multivariable MR coefficients (1 estimate using all chromosomes + 22 estimates with 1 chromosome masked) from an object of class *bGWAS*